 So why should this be Amy Robsart and why may Susannah Horenbout have painted her?

 Amy married Robert Dudley on 4th June 1550.
 They were both young.
 In fact Amy was to celebrate her eighteenth birthday three days later.
 The wedding took place at Sheen and Edward VI attended, as did many other members of the court.
 James has identified that Susannah Horenbout, now married to John Gwilim, was now living at Richmond, just down the road from Sheen.
+Henry VIII had stood as godfather to their first child, which more than suggests that Susannah and her husband were on good terms with the royal family.

 Who were the Robsarts?
 Skidmore tells us that she was the daughter of a Norfolk gentleman farmer, Sir John Robsart of Syderstone.
 The family was very comfortably off and lived in Norfolk.
 William Cecil’s comment that this was a ‘carnal marriage’ suggests that he had his doubts about this match from the very start.